samantha-metevier/samantha-metevier.github.io/index.md

        style="flex:1; max-width:300px; border-radius:12px; margin:0;">
   <div style="flex:2; min-width:220px; font-size:0.9em; line-height:1.4;">

 <p>I am a PhD student in Economics at the Norwegian School of Economics (NHH), affiliated with <a href="https://www.nhh.no/en/research-centres/fair/research/">the Centre for Experimental Research on Fairness, Inequality and Rationality (FAIR)</a>.
-I hold an MSc in Economics from the Toulouse School of Economics and a BSc in Computer Science from Seattle University.
-My research interests are in development and labour economics, focusing on topics in education, migration, and child development, with an emphasis on experimental methods.</p>
+I hold an MSc in Economics from the Toulouse School of Economics and a BSc in Computer Science from Seattle University.</p>

+<p>My research interests are in development and labour economics, specifically topics in education, migration, and child development, with an emphasis on experimental methods.</p>